 The symptoms get better by lying supine, sitting, squatting, and lumbar flexion.

-Nuerogenic claudication needs to be differentiated from vascular claudication.
-Vascular claudication gets worse with biking, uphill ambulation etc and is alleviated with standing.
+Neurogenic claudication needs to be differentiated from vascular claudication.
+Vascular claudication gets worse with biking, uphill ambulation etc and is alleviated in standing position.

 Vascular claudication is a manifestation of peripheral vascular disease.

 [More on neurogenic claudication and vascular claudication.]